Estate Planning After Moving States: What to Review

 Guardianship Language

-If you have minor children and your will includes guardianship designations, review those provisions after a move.
+If you have minor children, review your guardianship designations after a move.
 The person you named as guardian may now live in a different state from where your children would be raised.
-That does not automatically disqualify your choice, but it is worth confirming that the person is still willing and able to serve, that the practical realities of the distance work, and that your wishes are clearly documented.
+That does not automatically disqualify your choice, but it is worth confirming that the person is still willing and able to serve, that the practical realities of the distance work, and that your wishes are clearly documented in a form your new state recognizes.
+Guardianship nominations work alongside your living trust and should be coordinated with it so that the people raising your children and the assets supporting them are aligned.
 If a court has to interpret an ambiguous or outdated guardianship provision, the result may not be what you intended.

 Account and Property Checklist